Skip to content

 Two weeks later, Rudy was sitting with Saran in Margarita’s Kitchen, having lunch and working on the Ring budget… or at least the facsimile of budget documents they would submit to Moscow in two weeks.
 They were reviewing the expenditures that he had authorized for the Ring and its supercomputer over the last ten years and concocting plausible cover stories, overruns and change orders that never happened, practices that would make Rudy’s management of the facility look grossly inefficient to federal auditors but obscure from their inquiry vital details of the Ring Group’s finances and activities.

 “Rudy!
 Saran!
 Privyet!”
 They looked up and saw Vitaly approaching from the chow line.
-It was his first day back at Goryachiy Klyuch after two weeks’ absence, one week Olga’s arrival, the next week for the snowstorm that socked in everything within 300 kilometers of Lake Baikal.
+It was his first day back at Goryachiy Klyuch after two weeks’ absence, one week for baby Olga’s arrival, the next week for the snowstorm that socked in everything within 300 kilometers of Lake Baikal.
 Vitaly was stuck at his apartment; no one could get out of the city or up the highway to the Ring.
 Rudy, Galya, and a quarter of the staff were snowed in at the Ring, along with a delegation of Swedish physicists.
 As long as Rudy and Maksim kept the paths from the guest cabins to the Ring labs cleared, and as long as the dining hall didn’t run out of meatballs and cucumbers, the Swedes were perfectly content.
 And Rudy always stocked the Ring compound with extra food and fuel in the winter.

 Vitaly set his tray on their table, with a steaming cup of a tea and a bowl of beef stew, heavy with onions.
 Saran stood and kissed Vitaly’s cheeks.
 “New father!
 Congratulations!”